open-education-hub/operating-systems/util/os-runner/README.md

 # OS-runner

-This is an isolated environment to run the examples and tasks from laboratories.
+This is an isolated environment to run the examples and tasks from laboratories and lectures.

 ## Prerequisites